 He keeps his Dutch up, fulfilling his love of music by listening to classicfm.nl reputedly the most popular classic music station in the world.

 It's no longer a closely kept secret that Bernard Preston is my nom de plume; I, Barrie Lewis, chose to use a pen name to protect the identity of very real people found hidden between the pages of my books; I suffer from attention deficit too, and have done all my life.

 All my life I have suffered from ADHD; and despite it have live a very full and exciting life.
 I am greatly concerned today that at the whim of teacher or psychologist a child can be put on mind altering drugs like Ritalin.

 Medication is very often a cheap and nasty alternative to facing up to some of the harsh realities of life.
 The obese type II diabetic doesn't need insulin; he needs to exercise and change his diet so that it excludes all high glycemic foods, and thus lose weight.

 The hypertensive smoker may need blood pressure medication in the short term, but in the long term he needs to face the fact that smoking will knock many years off his life, and the risk of stroke and heart and blood vessel disease is high.

 The hyperactive and attention deficit child, like Barrie Lewis was and is, doesn't need Ritalin; he needs a total change of diet, and possibly a school with small classes.
 There are alternatives; I have successfully used them without any medication.

 I make no arrogant claims of faith, but I am a practising Christian.
-You might like to read a few thoughts from my take on our Lonely road of faith ...
+You might like to read a few thoughts from my take on our highly personal and unique lonely road of faith.